 Arab women in American films are portrayed as equal with livestock, bought and sold for consumption.
 Alternatively, a woman is portrayed as being oppressed by her husband, forced to wear a hijab or niqab, cooking, cleaning, and taking care of their many, many children.
 Perhaps this is not so much a reflection of Arab countries but a reflection of deep-seated American sentiments about women.
 In the song “One Jump Ahead” from Aladdin (1992), Aladdin is seen entering what is implied to be a brothel.
 Why is it that something as explicit as a brothel is shown in the movie set in an Arab country?
 In addition, Jasmine has one of the most revealing outfits of many of the Disney princesses.
 Interestingly, while Jasmine is portrayed as the heroine of the story, the women in the background who join in berating the street rat Aladdin wear clothing that one might see while walking through the market in an Arab country: a hijab or niqab with a floor-length tunic-like garment (in Morocco it was referred to as a jalabiya, but this varies by region).
 These background characters are the “bad” women of this barbaric country, subliminally equating barbarianism with the hijab, the women who wear it, and Islam itself.
 Jasmine’s appearance is as far from a stereotypical “oppressed Muslim woman” as you can get, exemplifying both the sexism and Islamophobia of Aladdin (1992).
 According to Joanna Mansbridge in The Journal of Popular Culture, “Within [American media], belly dancing offers a fantasy of wholeness and universality.
-Eroticizing and resolving political tensions with the image of a postfeminist, postracial, universal femininity, belly dancing can uphold an idea of global democracy disguised as an exposed, heterosexual female body.
+Eroticizing and resolving political tensions with the image of a postfeminist, post racial, universal femininity, belly dancing can uphold an idea of global democracy disguised as an exposed, heterosexual female body.
 In contrast, the Muslim woman’s covered body is used by the Western media as a potent symbol of the oppressive patriarchal Islamic regimes, which Western democracy must continue to expose and fight against.”
 Americans view exposed female bodies as liberated, but this idea of liberation and sexual freedom functions also as an expectation of women to perform for the male gaze, entrapping women in the “slut” or “prude” dichotomy.
-Thus, a Muslim woman finding freedom in remaining covered angers those who have equated “freedom” with that which satifies the patriarchy, making the covered woman not an autonomous person who has chosen her own individual freedom, but an oppressed “other” that must be saved from those who are oppressing her.
+Thus, a Muslim woman finding freedom in remaining covered angers those who have equated “freedom” with that which satisfies the patriarchy, making the covered woman not an autonomous person who has chosen her own individual freedom, but an oppressed “other” that must be saved from those who are oppressing her.
 Unfortunately, in actuality, it is both women who experience oppression, but in opposite ways.